shripada/cc-git-experiments/readme.md

 ## git remotes

-A remote in git, is nothing but a central bare repo possibly hosted by a git server provider such as github
+A remote in git, is nothing but a central bare repo possibly hosted by a git server provider such as github.
+We can communicate with github over https as well as ssh.